 I know the whole point of getting pancake bread is to capture the spirit of buttermilk pancakes in a conveniently packaged and portable loaf, without actually having to make a batter or set up a griddle.
 That being said, I truly think grilling slices of this pancake bread in butter, or popping it in a toaster would only make it an even better snack.
-An ideal scenario would also include toppings of fresh whipped cream, caramelized bananas, or berries.
+An ideal scenario would also include toppings of fresh whipped cream, caramelized bananas, or fresh berries.

 The only minor complaint I have about TJ’s pancake bread is that the crumble on top was a little bit sparse; it could have done more.
 My particular loaf didn’t have big enough clumps of sugar, butter, and flour, and we all know that crunchy toppings are pretty much the best part of any coffee cake or crisp.